-Premium VR, such as the HTC Vive or PlayStation VR, comes at a cost – but that doesn't mean you can't get in on the action for a fraction of the price.
+Premium VR, such as the HTC Vive or PlayStation VR, comes at a cost – but that doesn't mean you can't get in on the virtual reality action for a fraction of the price.
 There are standalone VR headsets on the horizon, but until then all you need is a cheap-as-chips headset and that smartphone in your pocket.

 Heavy hitters: The best VR headsets